Updated July 2018

 Weight: 37 lbs

-“MALL OR MOUNTAIN,” the Baby Jogger Summit X3 double could be the only stroller you own.
+“MALL OR MOUNTAIN,” the Baby Jogger Summit X3 is another solid double jogging stroller.

 I had a really hard time deciding whether to put this stroller in the all-terrain section or in the jogging section.
 After all, most of these strollers fall on a continuum of all-terrain/jogging crossovers, but few of them do both well.